 This parameter is used for the timeout for downloads.
-So the value set in this parameter is the amount of time you have to start the file transfer after the F6 - Download button is pressed or the download will time out.
-The default value of this parameter is 10 sec, but can be set from 6 to 600 seconds (10 mins).
+So the value set in this parameter is the amount of time you have to start the file transfer after the Download option is selected or the download will time out.
+The default value of this parameter is 10 sec, but can be set from 6 to 600 seconds (10 min.'s).